zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 - UVs outside 1,1 bounding box

 # Use cases in custom skins
-Just a short list of possible use cases I'll be covering in this guide.
+List of possible use cases I'll be covering in this guide.
 - Combining downloaded texture files into a single file
 - Fixing weird UVs
 - Matching added parts of a mesh